 How can a comforter help with separation anxiety?

-Separation anxiety peaks from 8 to 10 months of age and can continue to beak until 18 months of age but gradually decreases as the child grows older and develops more independence and confidence.
+Separation anxiety peaks from 8 to 10 months of age and can continue to peak until 18 months of age but gradually decreases as the child grows older and develops more independence and confidence.
 Separation anxiety in babies is a normal developmental stage in babies and children where your child may show distress or anxiety when a baby is separated from their primary caregivers, typically their parents or main caregivers.

 Separation anxiety really becomes a 'thing' when your baby is between 6-8 months of age and it can continue into the toddler years.
 This is a developmental phase where babies become more aware of their surroundings and start to realise they are separate being from their caregivers.